The Jordan-H\"older property and Grothendieck monoids of exact categories: (JHP) for extension-closed subcategories of module categories

 In the case of functorially finite torsion-free classes, we obtain the following finiteness result on the positive cone $\MM(\FF)_\can \iso \KK_0^+(\FF)$.
 Note that $\MM(\FF)$ itself is not in general finitely generated (see Section \ref{kroex} for example). \begin{proposition} Let $\Lambda$ be an artin algebra and $\FF$ a torsion-free class of $\mod \Lambda$ such that $\FF$ is the smallest torsion-free class which contains some $\Lambda$-module $U$ (for example, $\FF$ is functorially finite).
-Then $\KK_0^+(\FF)$ is isomorphic to a finitely generated submonoid of $\N^n$ for some $n$. \end{proposition} \begin{proof} This follows from the following fact: $\FF$ is described as the category of modules which have finite filtrations such that each successive quotient is a submodule of $U$ (see \cite[Lemma 3.1]{ms}).
+Then $\KK_0^+(\FF)$ is isomorphic to a finitely generated submonoid of $\N^n$ for some $n$. \end{proposition} \begin{proof} This follows from the following fact: $\FF$ is described as the category of modules which have finite filtrations such that each successive quotient is a submodule of $U$ (to see this, it suffices to prove that the latter category is closed under submodules, and this follows from the same argument as in \cite[Lemma 3.1]{ms}).
 It follows that $\MM(\FF)$ is generated by $\{ [V] \, | \, \text{$V$ is a submodule of $U$} \}$.
 By Corollary \ref{setofdim}, we may identify $\KK_0^+(\FF)$ with the monoid of dimension vectors of modules in $\FF$, which is generated by the set of dimension vectors of submodules of $U$.
 This set is obviously finite, so $\KK_0^+(\FF)$ is finitely generated. \end{proof}